liorsav-theone/Practical-Python/Notes/00_Setup.md

 ## Forking/Cloning the Course Repository

-To prepare your environment for the course, I recommend creating your own fork of this course GitLab repo.
+To prepare your environment for the course, I recommend creating your own fork of this GitHub repo.

 ## Coursework Layout